encode/starlette/docs/passwords.md

 ## Custom password hasher

-When you need to make your own password hasher then create a new class and implement `starlette.passwords.PasswordHasher` interface:
+You can create your own password hasher by creating a new class and implementing the `starlette.passwords.PasswordHasher` interface:

 ```python
 from typing import Any